Keyboard Offsite Rig for stage and studio sessions

 Internal interconnect cables is another place to minimize weight.
 I make my own interconnects and realized I did not need rugged stage cable for internal interconnects so I opted for Canare L-2B2AT cable which is a lot lighter and easy to strip & build.
 I have been using the Canare cable since the late 1990s and have yet to suffer a broken cable.
 To minimize weight I used Switchcraft plugs with plastic shells.

-Since I build my own I/O panels and cabling, I started using TRS I/O for stereo signals between keyboards and racks which reduces cabling and setup time by half.
-I use Ernie Ball stereo 25K volume pedals which were the impetus for the TRS system.
-Since my keyboard duties tend to be dynamic, snakes are not a solution.
-I generalized audio and MIDI cables into bundled sets, with separate sets for each keyboard but not instrument specific.
+Since I build my own I/O panels and cabling, I started using TRS I/O for stereo signals between external devices and racks which reduces cabling and setup time by half.
+I use Ernie Ball stereo 25K volume pedals in my studio which were the impetus for the TRS system.
 I left AC cords out of the cable bundles to prevent 60hz EMI from creeping into my audio signals, and my power strips don't always land in the same place.

 Effects

-The bass pedals need no effects at all - simply not needed especially with the big fat sound of the Minitaur.
-None of my analog synthesizer sounds need long reverb tails.
+The bass pedals need no effects at all - simply not needed especially with the big fat sound of the Minitaur. top

 MIDI Configurations

 I chose to exploit the MIX mode on the Andromeda as so many songs require splits and layers, and each with their effects.
 The Andromeda has two auxiliary outputs and MIX mode allows me to route patches to these outputs which are tied to my multi effects.
-I quickly found that the 61 note keyboard on the Andromeda was not enough so I explored using my Hammond XK3 as a MIDI controller for those times when I am not using it for Hammond parts.
+I explored using my Hammond XK3 as a MIDI controller for those times when I am not using it for Hammond parts.
 The reason I prefer the XK3 was for visual impact; the XK3 is stacked on top of my MIDIBoard, and the audience cannot see my hands moving on the MIDIBoard but they can see them from the XK3.
 To use the XK3 as a MIDI controller I use the CANCEL preset key which mutes the organ sound.
 I found that the XK3 ALWAYS transmits on the MIDI channel for upper manual, but at FULL VELOCITY.
 However the XK3 MIDI configuration can be stored with the CANCEL key (!!) so when I configure the MIDI transmit channel to a different channel, THEN the keyboard is velocity sensitive!
-So on the Andromeda, I reserved those two channels for sounds I want to trigger from the XK3.
-Although the XK3 transmits MIDI note data across the entire keyboard, I can use MIX mode on the Andromeda to control the range, so I can play splits or layers on the XK3 - sweet!
-I can also play Andromeda patches from the MIDIBoard if playing organ from the XK3.
+So on the Andromeda (and the OB-X8 modules), I reserved those two channels for sounds I want to trigger from the XK3.
+Although the XK3 transmits MIDI note data across the entire keyboard, I can use MIX split congifurations on the Andromeda (or split point on the OB-X8) to control the range, so I can play splits or layers on the XK3 - sweet!
+I can also play polysynth patches from the MIDIBoard if playing organ from the XK3.

 The final MIDI controller is my Moog Taurus II Controller which has been retrofitted with MIDI.
 I can use it to trigger bass pedal sounds from the Moog Minitaur (a worthy rackmount substitute for original Taurus bass pedals), and using the MIDI matrix I can trigger other sounds from the pedals.
-The musicians in the 80s rock band are big fans of the Taurus pedal sounds, and our sound engineer makes sure they are heard in the mix as I can feel them radiate from the subwoofers.
+The musicians in the 80s rock band were big fans of the Taurus pedal sounds, and our sound engineer made sure they are heard in the mix as I felt them radiate from the FOH subwoofers.

 The MSB+ is configured to receive MIDI program change messages only from the MIDIBoard.
 This allows me to program the MIDI routing per song, which is a feature I only recently started to exploit.

 Since the stage system is a compact duplicate of my studio, I can do the song configurations on my studio system since the studio also has the Alesis DMPro, Kurzweil ROMplers, and Moog Minimoog Voyager which has the same sounds of the RME.
-I only need to carry the Andromeda back and forth, which minimizes the gear cartage when configuring songs between shows.
-So as my configurations change, I save MIDI SYSEX to my studio Alesis Datadisk (I keep another in the studio!), then carry the floppy to my stage rig and download the updates. top
+I have an OB-X8 keyboard in the studio which I can use to develop patches for the modules.
+Only the Trigon-6 module needs to be accessible for sound design.; So as my configurations change, I save MIDI SYSEX to my studio Alesis Datadisk (I keep another in the studio!), then carry the floppy to my stage rig and download the updates. top

 Epilogue